Ben-Ed/Machine_Learning_SS20/README.md

 ## 1. The data set

 What if a malicious villain kidnaps your loved ones and the only way to rescue them is by being able to identifiy a random flower via its sepal lenght.
 Fear no more, we got you fam.
-[The Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) is the designated data set we work with and it surely will be helpful in your life.
+[The Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) is the designated data set we work with and it surely will become handy some day in your life.
 <br><br/>
 ![Alt-Text](https://www.spataru.at/images/blog/iris-dataset-svm/iris_types.jpg)